tn3rb/eea-router/README.md

     new ExceptionStackTraceDisplay($exception);
 }
 ```
 It's on the todo list to change the router to use the new abstracted Loader class instead of the CoffeeShop DI container directly in order to reduce coupling.
+Again, this will all be handled by core and is only being shown here for illustrative purposes.

+Of course, to actually use the Espresso Router, you will need to define some Routes for it to use.

 #### Adding Routes